UNC’s financial struggles were evident before pandemic began

 Before the pandemic, the UNC Board of Governors planned to approve modest increases to in-state tuition for the 2020-21 academic year.
 Ultimately, however, the board voted to keep tuition and fees frozen due to the financial burden placed on families as a result of the COVID-19 pandemic.

-“As directed by the Board of Governors, tuition at UNC System schools must remain in the bottom quartile of their peer group for in-state tuition,” UNC Media Relations said in an email.
+“As directed by the Board of Governors, tuition at UNC System schools must remain in the bottom quartile of their peer group for in-state tuition,” the UNC-CH media relations office said in an email.
 “Carolina’s in-state tuition continues to be the lowest in its BOG-approved peer group.”

-Tuition freezes, as well a cap on out-of-state enrollment, have placed UNC in a “financial stranglehold,” Smith said.
+Tuition freezes, as well a cap on out-of-state enrollment, have placed UNC-CH in a “financial stranglehold,” Smith said.

 Smith believes that any budget cuts should begin, and perhaps end, with administrator salaries.
 Smith said increasing administrative bloat is partly to blame for budget shortfalls.